 How exhausting.
-Can’t make a decision, can you.
+You just can’t make a decision, can you?
 Have you ever wondered why?
 Is your self-esteem low?
 Perhaps it’s time for you to evaluate your feelings of self-worth.

 Don’t you have a mind of your own?
 I mean, hello in there!
 Why the identity crisis?

 Yes, there are times when you have to “do it.”
 You know those times.
 It’s the right, ethical and moral thing to do, so of course you’ll do it.
 If you can.